 Black Friday is traditionally when Amazon focuses its efforts on technology discounting, but recently other retailers have jumped on the event to offer their own deals at this time.
 So it’s well worth being prepared, as it’;s a brilliant time to do discounted Christmas shopping.

 This page will, nearer the time, be where we bring you our picks of the best Black Friday 2019 deals.

-What is Black Friday?
+Why is it called Black Friday?

-The cliff notes is that Black Friday is a yearly deals bonanza that started in the US.
-Traditionally it was a physical sale in big US stores like Target and Best Buy that occurred the Friday after Thanksgiving.
+- Black Friday is a yearly deals bonanza that started in the US.
+Traditionally it was a physical sale run by major US retailers like Target and Best Buy that occurred the Friday after Thanksgiving.

 The only downside is that many of the deals have a limited lifespan and retailers use the period as an excuse to clear old stock and products that aren’t necessarily the best available.
 This can make it difficult to know if the deal you’re looking at is a steal or a lemon.

 Hence why Trusted Reviews gets involved.
 We assess all Black Friday deals both through our product expertise, and by checking the price history of featured products, so you can be sure that products are the real deal.